awslabs/amazon-redshift-utils/src/QMRNotificationUtility/README.md

 * An Amazon Redshift cluster in the above VPC.
 The cluster identifier is shown on the 'General Information' page on the AWS Redshift console ***NOTE: Amazon Redshift cluster identifier, Port, Database***

-* Database user credentials for an Amazon Redshift user with access to [`STL_WLM_RULE_ACTION`](http://docs.aws.amazon.com/redshift/latest/dg/r_STL_WLM_RULE_ACTION.html).
+* Amazon Redshift username with access to [`STL_WLM_RULE_ACTION`](http://docs.aws.amazon.com/redshift/latest/dg/r_STL_WLM_RULE_ACTION.html).
 A superuser will be able to see all rows in this table, and a non-privileged user will be able to see only their own rows.
 More on visibility here: [Visibility of Data in System Tables and Views](http://docs.aws.amazon.com/redshift/latest/dg/c_visibility-of-data.html).
 Note that only the username is required here.
 Database access uses the Redshift Data API which handles authentication through the IAM roles created as part of the stack.

 * An active WLM configuration with QMR enabled ([Documentation](http://docs.aws.amazon.com/redshift/latest/mgmt/workload-mgmt-config.html)).

-* Access to an IAM user with privileges to create and modify the necessary CloudFormation, KMS, IAM, SNS, and CloudWatch Events resources.
+* Access to an IAM user with privileges to create and modify the necessary CloudFormation, IAM, SNS, and CloudWatch Events resources.

 * A locally cloned amazon-redshift-utils project containing this utility and AWS CLI and/or AWS Console access.